cortecs-ai/cortecs-py/README.md

-# ⚙️⚡ cortecs-py
+# cortecs-py

-A thin wrapper around [cortecs.ai](https://cortecs.ai) to support dynamic provisioning.
+Lightweight wrapper for the [cortecs.ai](https://cortecs.ai) enabling instant provisioning.

-## Dynamic provisioning
+## ⚡ Instant provisioning

 Dynamic provisioning allows you to run LLM-workflows on dedicated compute.
 The LLM and underlying resources are automatically provisioned for the duration of use, providing maximum cost-efficiency.